 This is HUGE for me. the more I work on myself, the better it is for my family.
-Susy Parker, author of Saving Sarah and an ADHD mama,too, talks about this on her blog and podcast.
-Our children are here to teach us something…..they are our greatest gift.

 We just need to slow down, take time and take a closer look at what our kid might be stirring up inourselves.

 My own mother died when I was 4, leaving a huge wound that I covered up for most of my life.
 With the birth of my first son, it all came rushing in…the fear of losing someone close to me is immense.
-I am sure I passed this anxiety on to my son.
+I am sure I passed this anxiety on to him.

+I’ve been in and out of therapy, myself for years.
 And as I heal myself, my son’s anxiety lessens.
 I am learning to have an enormous amount of compassion for the both of us – I need it as much as he does….

-Have Compassion for Myself
+8. Have Compassion for yourself